-The Summit fee includes 2 nights accommodation, commencing on October 27th, 2021. to ease your morning arrival, our first session will commence at 9:50 am, with registration opening at 9 am.
+The Summit fee includes 2 nights of accommodations, commencing on July 20th, 2022. to ease your morning arrival, our first session will commence at 9:50 am, with registration opening at 9 am.
 Welcome refreshments will be provided.

 Please note that ALL ticket options include more than programming but also the cost of accommodations, receptions, meals, snacks/drinks, and professional notes from the program.

-For out of town guests, and those who want to get a jump-start on the first day of the Summit, you can purchase a room in our hotel block for October 26th, 2021 (the evening before the Summit).
+For out of town guests, and those who want to get a jump-start on the first day of the Summit, we have an optional add-on available where you can come in on July 19th, 2022 (the evening before the Summit).
 All early arriving guests are invited to a reception that evening at a local bar.

-*Please note that in the event that we need to cancel or postpone the Summit due to COVID-19, refunds will be available.
+In the event that we need to cancel or postpone the Summit due to COVID-19, full refunds will be available.